-This painted hive sends a colourful message
+This painted Flow Hive sends a colourful message

 Daphne Schwarz, who lives near Berri, in the Riverland region of South Australia, credits her granddaughter, Mikaela, with providing much of the inspiration for this beautifully painted Flow Hive – and the important message it carries.